microsoft/scs25-copilot-studio-extensibility/docs/lab-03/index.md

 !["Test Parameter"](./assets/lab03_05_testparameter.png)

 This works pretty well!
 But obviously this not an ideal user experience, you need to know very cryptic GUIDs and there is no support on how to enter them.
-Let's improve that in the next lab!
+Let's improve that in the next step!